Mortgage points calculator

 Discount total interest

-One of the first things that you need to do is understand how points will affect your interest rate and your mortgage in general.
-Points stand for a percentage of your loan.
-One point is considered to be equal to one percent of your total loan.
-Here's an example of what a point is.
-Let's say that you have a loan that is at $200,000.
-One point of that loan would be $2000.
+One of the first things you need to do is understand how points affect your interest rate and your mortgage in general.
+Points stand for a percentage of your loan: one point is equal to one percent of your total loan.
+Here's an example.
+Say you have a loan of $200,000.
+One point on that loan would be $2000.
 By paying that $2000 up front at the time of your loan signing, you are paying one point and reducing your interest rate by about .25 percent.

-One of the key factors in understanding if you should use points is to understand your overall goals in buying a home.
-For many, purchasing a loan means paying for a loan for a set amount of years and owning the home free and clear after that time.
-For others, it is just a stepping stone to a different home or perhaps even for an investment.
-If you are planning on living in your home for the long haul, then paying points at the beginning of your loan term can be very important.
+A key factor in deciding whether to use points is understanding your overall goals in buying a home.
+For many, buying a home means paying on a loan for a set number of years and owning the home free and clear after that time.
+For others, it is just a stepping stone to a different home, or perhaps even an investment.
+If you plan to live in your home for the long haul, paying points at the beginning of your loan term can matter a great deal.
 In fact, it can save you a good amount over the life of your loan.

-On the other hand, if you plan to live in your home for less than four years, it may not make any sense to put extra money into the interest of your home.
-The fact is that this is a payment towards the interest only on your home, not the principle and for that reason you should take serious consideration over putting your money towards the interest through points.
+On the other hand, if you plan to live in your home for less than four years, it may not make sense to put extra money into the interest on your home.
+This payment goes toward the interest only, not the principal, so think seriously before putting your money toward interest through points.

-A good way to learn if in fact you are going to do well by investing your money in points to lower your interest rate is to simply use a mortgage calculator designed for point considerations.
-Here is an example of how this information can be used by you to find the best loan for you.
+A good way to learn whether you will do well by investing your money in points to lower your interest rate is to use a mortgage calculator designed for point considerations.
+Here is an example of how this information can help you find the best loan for you.

-For those that are borrowing money, consider these terms.
-You'll adjust your own to match your current situation, of course.
+If you are borrowing money, consider these terms.
+You'll adjust them to match your own current situation, of course.

 Original interest rate you qualify for: 6.5%